ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 related: false
 ---

 I've seen many international students strive to find a tech internship or research to do in the summer.
 However, we all know that it is harder for international students, and even harder for international freshman.
 Truth be told, although I am writing this, I haven't got an internship either.
 But I have got some interviews.
 Just a few.
 Three to be excact.
 But many people haven't got any interview even though they tried hard.
 So I feel like I am a bit better off.
 I feel like I can help my friends.
-I guess if you are lucky, just a few tech interviews might be enough.
+I guess if you are lucky, just a few tech interviews might be enough for you.

 Throughout this post, I will tell you many things that I consider to be helpful and important.
 I will recommend you to do personal or group projects, take up a TA position, do hackathons or competitive programming, and other things.
 But you should always remember that what you do is not as important as how you think.
 Mindset is the most important thing here.
 It will help lead you to the right place, the right activity, and, if you are lucky, the freshman internship.